TheG00dLad/Embedded-Systems/README.md

 One reads and one writes.
 This can be reproduced with the ADC and DAC.
 A small echo machine would be able to echo 66ms to 150 ms.
-The STM L432 will be used to simiulate this mechanical device.
+The STM L432 will be used to simulate this mechanical device.

 ### Primary Goal
-1. To create an echo to follow the music in as a digital echo, similar to old tape echos.
+1. To create an echo to follow the music in as a digital echo, similar to old tape echoes.
 2. Make an echo effect sampled from the start to act as a background to the music currently played.
 3. Gain better understanding of ADC and DAC in C.